wazo-platform/wazo-platform.org/content/uc-doc/administration/call_recording/index.md

 3. Copy the script on you stack

-   You will need to copy the refresh token you created previously into the `REFRESH_TOKEN` variable and add the tenants to export as well as the email adress where the export should be sent.
+   You will need to copy the refresh token you created previously into the `REFRESH_TOKEN` variable and add the tenants to export as well as the email address where the export should be sent.

    ```python
    #!/usr/bin/env python3